icey-franken/projectKIL/documentation/feature-list.md

 ## Feature Packets Overview

-Create a feature packet for each of the above features (features 1-4 at minimumin) in a new markdown document.
-Within that document include the following documentation (see documents 0-7 in feature-packets directory):
+Feature packets for each of the above features are contained in the feature-packets directory.
+Each feature-packet includes the following information:

 * models needed
-  * use <https://drawsql.app/> for constructing model relationships
 * endpoints needed
 * templates needed
 * wire frames or sketches